 The trail has been named after the celebrated writer Rudyard Kipling who had walked this trail in the 1880s and been inspired by the beauty of the Himalayan foothills.
 He set his walking experience in the famous novel ‘Kim’.
 Also known as the Bridle Path, this trail has often been described by Ruskin Bond in his books.

 The trail is steep with a 30-35 degree incline all the way to the top.
 Although the incline is steep along almost the entire 9 km route, it is not a cause for concern and can be negotiated by keeping a slow and steady pace.

 The trek is suitable for fit beginners and the steep incline would challenge experienced trekkers as well!

 Just like you, we love trekking!
 And this is a trek we’ve documented in great detail to help you do it on your own.
 Drop-in comments at the end of the page if you need any help!
 You will get all the information required to do the Kipling Trail Trek on your own.

-To navigate through the documentation easily, use this section of Table of Contents
+To navigate through the documentation easily, use this section of the Table of Contents:

 - What To Watch Out For

 - Trail Information

 - Best Time To Do Kipling Trail

 - Difficult Sections On The Trek